Ayan Kumar Bhunia

 BibTex

-Handwritten Text Recognition (HTR) remains a challenging problem to date, largely due to the
+Handwritten Text Recognition (HTR) remains a challenging problem to date, largely due to

 varying writing styles that exist amongst us.
 Prior works however generally operate with the

-assumption that there is a limited number of styles, most of which have already been captured
+assumption that there is a limited number of styles, most of which have already been

 by

 existing datasets.
-In this paper, we take a completely different perspective -- we work on the
+In this paper, we take a completely different perspective -- we work on

 assumption that there is always a new style that is drastically different, and that we will